hansonrobotics/robo_blender/README.md

 be set up and running.
 Additional instructions in the 'cookbook' section, below.

-### Running
+### Manual start
-To run, start blender, and load the robo.blend rig file.
+To run, start blender, and load either the robo.blend or the animate-test.blend rig file.
 The ROS node is not started until one of the following is performed:

  * Hover mouse over the text editor and press Alt+P
  * Select the text-editor menu "Edit->Run Script" item.